corda/corda-docs-portal/content/en/platform/corda/4.11/enterprise/node/setup/corda-configuration-fields.md

 * `ledgerRecoveryConfiguration`

-    * The `ledgerRecoveryConfiguration` class is a component of the Corda Enterprise configuration settings that allows you to tailor ledger recovery behavior for your Corda node.
+    * The `ledgerRecoveryConfiguration` is one of the Corda Enterprise configuration settings that allows you to tailor ledger recovery behavior for your Corda node.
 It offers flexibility in defining parameters related to key pair pre-generation, backup intervals, and confidential identity backup options.